thiensean/DeepLearningCV/README.md

 The architecture of Mask-RCNN builds upon Faster-RCNN, hence follows a region based convolutional network that returns bounding box and its class label with confidence score.
 Mask-RCNN will be used to classify, localize and mask the traffic objects in this project.

+The Mask-RCNN to be used for this project has a backbone using ResNet101 [h] that uses a residual network that network architect use to allow deep neural networks without facing gradient instability or exploding/vanishing gradients.

+Deeper neural networks using residual networks with a higher depth was proven to demonstrate higher accuracy in the paper "Deep Residual Learning for Image Recognition". [h]
+A possible improvement to this project can be replacing the backbone from ResNet101 to ResNet152 that is substantially deeper.

 <img src="./imgs/mask-rcnn-architecture.png" width=1150 height=450 /> <br>
 <i> Figure 26: Mask RCNN architecture [g] </i>